niananto/home/_header-tabs/1-about.md

 fa-icon: "fas fa-info"
 ---

-Hi !
+Hi;
-My name is YOU-KNOW-WHO and I am not a terrorist :(
+My name is YOU-KNOW-WHO :) ;

-I am currently studying Computer Science and Engineering as a major at Bangladesh University of Enginnering & Technology (BUET) in my freshman year.
-Skilled in C/C++ and Python, love Web and Android Development, have an interest in Data Science.
+I am currently studying Computer Science and Engineering as a major at Bangladesh University of Enginnering & Technology (BUET) in my second last year;

+Skilled in C/C++ and Java, love Web Development, have a thing for contributing in large projects;

-Up for Student Internship Programs.
-Also open for Tutor/Mentor roles.
+Up for Junior Web Dev roles, both front and the back end.
+Also open for Internships, Tutor/Mentor roles;

+It was maybe the year 2019 when I created my linkedin account and it said that I needed a bio.
+I wrote there 'The Hardworking Member of The Team' and I still stand by that line about myself, if that's what you were looking for;

+return;